 That doesn't always work out as planned, Delaplane said.
 There was a case in the Midwest, he pointed out, involving spring planting of neonicotinoid-coated corn seed.
 As the seed was being poured into the hoppers and run through the planters, insecticide-coated dust was released into the air.

-There was so much dust that it formed a type of pink cloud that drifted off target onto nearby bee hives.
+There was so much dust that it formed a pink cloud, which drifted off-target onto nearby bee hives.
 Manufacturers have since tried to improve the formulation to prevent airborne drift, Delaplane said.

 Also in 2014, Michigan State University conducted specific research about the use of neonicotinoids and made recommendations about their use for greenhouse growers that produce flowering annuals.
 In 2013, the EPA produced a strengthened bee advisory label.
 The agency required registrants of commercial pesticides that could be harmful to pollinators to include the label on packaging beginning in 2014.

-A gardening center in Home Depot.
-(Photo: RustyClark/flickr)
+A gardening center in a Home Depot store.
+(Photo: RustyClark/Flickr)

 Neonicotinoids in the retail trade

 Perhaps the best way for home gardeners to know whether ornamental plants they purchase at retail garden centers or big box stores have been treated with neonicotinoids is to ask the staff or look at the plant labels.
-Smitley's PowerPoint, for example, points out that Home Depot, one of the large retail chains that controls the lion-size of the flower and nursery market, is requiring a label in each pot of plants treated with a neonicotinoid insecticide.
-(Home Depot did not respond to a request for information for this story.)
+Smitley's PowerPoint, for example, points out that Home Depot, one of the large retail chains that controls a lion's share of the flower and nursery market, is requiring a label in each pot of plants treated with a neonicotinoid insecticide.
+(Home Depot did not respond to a request for information for this story, but the company announced plans to phase out the use of neonics on its plants "by the end of 2018.")

-Lowe's, another major retail home garden plant source, is working with growers and suppliers of live plants to eliminate the use of neonics on plants that attract bees and other pollinators, said Steve Salzar, manager of Lowe's Corporate Communications.
-"Lowe's has set a goal to phase out the sale of products that contain neonic pesticides within 48 months as suitable alternatives become commercially available.
-Lowe's also plans to have brochures and fact sheets about pollinator health available in its stores."
+Lowe's, another major retail home garden plant source, is working with growers and suppliers of live plants to eliminate the use of neonics on plants that attract bees and other pollinators.
+It pledged to phase out the pesticides by 2019, and to make brochures and fact sheets about pollinator health available in stores.

-"Lowe's is also encouraging growers to use biological pest control methods when practical," Salazar said.
-Neither seeds nor seedlings sold at Lowe's stores have been treated with neonicotinoids, he added.
+"Lowe's is also encouraging growers to use biological pest control methods when practical," said Steve Salazar, manager of Lowe's corporate communications.
+Neither seeds nor seedlings at Lowe's stores are treated with neonicotinoids, he added.

 What can home gardeners do?

 Because neonicotinoids have been in the news, the public eye has been focused on plants at garden centers.
-Smitley says reports that these plants could potentially harm pollinators have been exaggerated.
+Smitley says warnings about these plants harming pollinators have been exaggerated.
 In fact, he believes that purchasing flowering annuals, perennials and trees is beneficial for bees and other insects.
-"The discovery of neonicotinoid insecticide in the leaves and flowers of some garden center plants should not stop (home gardeners) from buying and planting flowers because the benefit to bees far outweighs the potential risk," Smitley wrote in a paper titled "Planting Garden Center Flowers is Good for Bees and Other Beneficial Insects."
+"The discovery of neonicotinoid insecticide in the leaves and flowers of some garden center plants should not stop [home gardeners] from buying and planting flowers, because the benefit to bees far outweighs the potential risk," Smitley wrote in a 2014 paper.

-- Many bedding flowers, such as petunias, impatiens and marigolds, are not treated with neonicotinoids.
+- Many bedding flowers — such as petunias, impatiens and marigolds — are not typically treated with neonicotinoids.

-- Many trees and shrubs and all conifers are wind-pollinated and not visited by bees.
+- Many trees and shrubs (including all types of conifers) are pollinated by wind, and therefore not visited by bees.

 - Perennial flowers, roses, flowering shrubs and flowering trees will only have neonics in their pollen and nectar for the first year or two after they are planted.
 However, these plants will be a valuable resource for bees and other pollinators for many years to come.